-The total project cost is estimated at EUR 663.5 million for an approximately 76 km railway line.
-The project will be subject to further technical amendment.
+The total project cost is estimated at EUR 636.0 million for an approximately 67 km railway line.

-The Asian Infrastructure Investment Bank is providing parallel financing.
+The Asian Infrastructure Investment Bank (AIIB) is providing parallel financing.

 The EBRD will promote sector reform and sustainability, bringing experience in terms of railway sector restructuring and private sector involvement.
 The project will leverage the Bank's ability to promote the commercialisation and liberalisation of the railway sector in Turkey.